WALLKILL VALLEY RAIL TRAIL:

 Length: Wallkill Valley Rail Trail; 21.5 miles

-Difficulty: Wallkill Valley Rail Trail; Northern section; Easy.
-Stone-dust rail trail.
+Difficulty: Wallkill Valley Rail Trail; Stone-dust rail trail.

 River to Ridge Trail; Lower Section; Easy.
 Mostly flat stone-dust trail.
 Upper Section; Moderate.
 Hilly stone-dust trail.
 Mohonk Preserve Section; Easy to Moderate.
-Some hills, crushed gravel trail.
+Some hills, crushed gravel trail, some on-road.

 Directions: